htdebeer/pandocomatic/documentation/pandocomatic_templates.md

-To use an *external pandocomatic template* you have to use it in a document by creating an *internal pandocomatic template* which has the `use-template` property set to the name of the *external pandocomatic template* you want to use.
-After that, you can customize the template to you liking, for example adding extra pandoc command-line options or adding another preprocessor.
+To use an *external pandocomatic template* you have to use it in a document by creating an *internal pandocomatic template* which has the `use-template` property set to the name of the *external pandocomatic template*.
+After that, you can customize the template to suit the document it is used in, for example adding extra pandoc command-line options or adding another preprocessor.

-You create an *internal pandocomatic template* by adding a `pandocomatic_` section to the document's YAML metadata.
-The `pandocomatic_` section can have the same properties as an *external pandocomatic template* except for the `glob` and `extends` properties.
-Actually, you can add these two properties as well, but they are ignored.
+You create an *internal pandocomatic template* by adding a `pandocomatic_` property to the document's YAML metadata.
+The `pandocomatic_` property can have the same properties as an *external pandocomatic template* except for the `glob` and `extends` properties.
+(Actually, you can add these two properties as well, but they are ignored.)

 For example, if you use the `my-webpage` template, but you would like to use a different bibliography and check all links in the converted document, your